NJ Homeowner's Guide to Webbing Clothes Moths

 Signs of Infestation:

 The damage done by webbing clothes moths can be extensive.
-Damage typically happens in difficult to see locations like clothes moth extreme damageunder collars or cuffs of clothing, in areas of carpeting covered by furniture, and in crevices of upholstered furniture.
+Damage typically happens in difficult to see locations like under collars or cuffs of clothing, in areas of carpeting covered by furniture, and in crevices of upholstered furniture.
 In many cases the woolen material that is damaged by the clothes moth will have furrows on the surface.
 These marks are caused by the larvae’s habit of “grazing” for food.
 Occasionally there will be long, irregular holes in the cloth; that is often a sign of a major infestation.

 Prevention: